-The investment objective of TRIP is to achieve a high return consistent with a level of risk that is appropriate for the University of Chicago.
-The Investment Office takes a Total Enterprise Asset Management (TEAM) approach in designing the investment strategy of TRIP.
+The mission of the University of Chicago’s Office of Investments and the Investment Committee of the Board of Trustees is to provide stewardship of the University’s investment assets.
+This includes managing the University’s endowment to support the University’s academic programs and ensure that the endowment benefits both current and future generations.
+The University’s endowment is largely invested in the Total Return Investment Pool (TRIP).
+The investment objective of TRIP is to achieve a high return consistent with a level of risk that is appropriate for the University.
+The Office of Investments takes a Total Enterprise Asset Management (TEAM) approach in designing the investment strategy of TRIP.
 A TEAM approach takes into account the economic risks borne by the University, such as growth objectives and debt ratios, in selecting an appropriate level of risk for TRIP.
 Our primary measure of risk in the portfolio is the Global Equity Factor (GEF), a metric that is similar in concept to beta.
 A secondary measure of risk in the portfolio is the amount of private investments that should be targeted.

-Additionally, the portfolio seeks to achieve exposure to private assets of approximately 35 percent over time, in normal market environments.
-The portfolio is currently above its intended private investment target.
+Additionally, the portfolio seeks to achieve exposure to private assets of approximately 35 percent in normal market environments.
+The portfolio is currently in line with its private investment target.
 Going forward, the exposure to private assets may vary widely depending on market conditions.
-Should there be material changes to the financial conditions of the University or investment markets, the Investment Office and Investment Committee may revisit these parameters.
+Should there be material changes to the financial conditions of the University or investment markets, the Office of Investments and Investment Committee will revisit these parameters.